seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

 *The cell number represents the instruction index.*

-We can see that we have instructions using multiple times the same banks.
+We see it is perfectly doable to only use dual issue instructions however some of them are using multiple times the same banks.
 This is something we wanted to avoid.
-One way to get rid of this is to store A and B on a set of non-overlapping bank.
+One way to get rid of this is to store A and B on a set of non-overlapping banks.
 For example B only on bank 0-1 and A on bank 2-3.
-The issue with this is that we won't be able to use ds_load_b128 instruction anymore as they target a 4 consecutive VGPRs.
-So instead of having 6 ds_load_b128 instructions like we have now, we will have 12 ds_load_b64 instead.
+The issue with this is that we won't be able to use `ds_load_b128` instruction anymore as they target a 4 consecutive VGPRs.
+So instead of having 6 `ds_load_b128` instructions like we have now, we will have 12 `ds_load_b64` instead.
 If the performance uplift from our change is good enough, it shouldn't matter.

 <div style="text-align: center;">